janpetzold/az104-learning/README.md

 - Traffic Analysis: focuses on network activity across subscriptions, hot spots, regions

 Inspect all network traffic between VMs using Azure Network Watcher Extension & Packet Capture.
 Packet Capture is also helpful to identify network anomalies/intrusions.

+Flow Logs are primarily used to check allow/deny traffic.

 DNS Record type TXT is the text record.
 It's used to associate text strings with a domain name.
 Azure and Microsoft 365 use TXT records to verify domain ownership.
 Azure DNS doesn't support Domain Name System Security Extensions.